 In 2002, David Scott was elected to the United States Congress.
-He is currently in his eighth term representing Georgia's Thirteenth Congressional District, which includes 6 counties around metro Atlanta: Cobb, Clayton, Douglas, Fayette, Fulton and Henry.
+He is currently in his ninth term representing Georgia's Thirteenth Congressional District, which includes 6 counties around metro Atlanta: Cobb, Clayton, Douglas, Fayette, Fulton and Henry.
 He began his public service by being elected to the Georgia General Assembly in 1974.

 United States Congress